 * Large Facility with 3 separate boarding areas; Main boarding room with 11 pens, Secondary boarding room with 6 pens and a Small animal boarding room with 4 pens.

 * Isolated Boarding building "The Cottage" for dogs that need less activity around them, for females in heat or dogs that have a medical need for isolation.
 The Cottage is a 10 x 12 building with heat, electricity and a 10 x 20 gravel run outside.
-There is an extra fee for the use of the cottage.
+Please Note that there is an extra fee for the use of the cottage.

 * Obedience Training from Basic to Advanced